Adventures in a Messy Life

 There’s a joke that some people are C and E Christians, Christmas and Easter.
 So why not capitalize on that?
 The last any of these visitors saw Jesus, He was a baby.
 That same baby we just celebrated being born has grown up, taught for three years, and so angered the religious leaders they are willing to lie to get Him killed.

-So, let’s bring it back to where it starts, and show how it went forward to Easter.
+So, let’s bring it back to where it started, and show how it went forward to Easter.

 Let’s put together this From Christmas to Easter craft